sphinx-gallery/sphinx-gallery/doc/configuration.rst

 - :class:`sphinx_gallery.sorting.FileSizeSortKey` to sort by file size.
 - :class:`sphinx_gallery.sorting.FileNameSortKey` to sort by file name.
 - :class:`sphinx_gallery.sorting.ExampleTitleSortKey` to sort by example title.
+- :class:`sphinx_gallery.sorting.FunctionSortKey` to sort using an arbitrary function.

 .. _link_to_documentation: